Dear John (American TV series): Ratings

 Paramount Domestic Television sold the show into syndication after Dear John ended its run in 1992.

-It currently airs reruns on Antenna TV and Rewind TV as of 2025.
+It currently airs reruns on Rewind TV as of 2026.

 Awards

 In "Stand By Your Man", the thirteenth episode of the first season, Cleavon Little makes a guest appearance as a closeted gay man whose marriage to a woman has just ended.
 His performance won him a Primetime Emmy Award for Outstanding Guest Actor in a Comedy Series at the 41st Primetime Emmy Awards in 1989.
 Judd Hirsch won a Golden Globe for Best Actor in a Comedy in 1989 and was nominated again the following year.